OpenVision 3: A Family of Unified Visual Encoder for Both Understanding and Generation: Related Work

 \subsection{Unified Tokenizer}

 Extracting representative feature for both generation and understanding has been a bottleneck for the development of unified modeling.
-Previous works mostly adapt separate encoder for the two kinds of features.
+Previous works mostly adapt separate encoder for the two kinds of features, and then combine them.
 For example, BAGEL takes FLUX-VAE~\cite{flux2024, labs2025flux}~for low-level features and SigLIP2 for semantic features.
 UniWorld-V1~\cite{lin2025uniworld}~also computes the two types of features separately and then concatenates them.

 Contrast to above work, another line of studies focuses more on developing unified tokenizers that fuse semantic and pixel-level features.
 Inspired by the success of VQGAN~\cite{esser2021taming}, early unified tokenizers predominantly adapt a discrete token design.
 Discrete tokenizers rely on vector quantization(VQ) to train representative unified codebooks.
 For example, TokenFlow~\cite{qu2025tokenflow}~jointly optimizes semantic and pixel-level features by incorporating dual codebooks with a shared mapping.
+VILA-U~\cite{wu2024vila} discretizes the features extracted by the SigLIP with residual quantization.
 UniTok~\cite{ma2025unitok}~uses multi-codebook quantization to construct unified discrete representations.
 Lately, the prevalent trend has gradually shifted toward continuous tokenizers.
+UniLIP~\cite{tang2025unilip}~tailors CLIP features for image generation by incorporating self-distillation constraints to bridge the domain gap.
 Show-o2~\cite{xie2025show}~applies semantic and low-level projection to VAE latents and fuse dual features to produce unified feature space.
 More recently, the concurrent work, TUNA~\cite{liu2025tuna}, further simplifies this by connecting a VAE and a ViT as a unified tokenizer, which is most related to our work.
 However, TUNA relies on pretrained ViT checkpoints and it remains non-transparent how to train such a tokenizer.
 In our work, we train the ViT from scratch and propose an effective training paradigm for the unified tokenizer with unified representations.